 Spanish La Liga Predictions

-Welcome to the home of Spanish La Liga Football Predictions for every match this season with Betting Tips from our detailed Match Previews, In depth statistical analysis
+Welcome to the home of Spanish La Liga Football Predictions of this season with Betting Tips, Previews & statistical analysis.

 Spanish La Liga Match Previews, Predictions and Bet Tips

 The top flight of Spanish football, or the La Liga, has been widely touted as the best league in Europe for the last five years.
 Coupled with the Premier League, these two are widely off the charts compared to even the other elite competitions in the continent.

 While the upper division in England is known for its fast-paced gameplay and physicality, its Spanish counterparts lean more towards the technical side of the sport.
 Quite easily the most technically proficient, and skilled footballers are found in the La Liga, and the yearly FIFA awards plus their exploits in European competitions are enough stats to back this claim.

 Dominance of the La Liga in Europe

 With the incredible wealth of talent the league possesses, it’s no wonder that they hold considerable sway in the continent, be it achievements on the team level, or of the individual nature.

 Clubs from the country have secured 18 Champions League titles in total, with Real Madrid alone contributing 13 of those.
 The record by Los Blancos is not only the absolute best in the competition’s history, but disregarding AC Milan, they have more than double the medals of any other team.

 The Royal Whites won the inaugural five trophies in a row, while no other club other than Ajax, and Bayern Munich could make a claim of even three straight victors’ medals.